enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * Confirmation that the `$response_code` matches that from the response (or interim response, as discussed in {{handling-1xx}})

-If the client is an intermediary, it MUST remove the `Bound-Response` header field before constructing a response to the previous-hop, regardless of whether this protocol is used for the previous-hop.
+If the client is an intermediary, it MUST remove the `Bound-Response` header field before constructing a response on the downstream connection, regardless of whether this protocol is used for the downstream connection.

 ## Handling 100 Continue and 103 Early Hints {#handling-1xx}